 Figure 3: Early Analytical System Architecture and design

 As we can see it is a mess of spaghetti lines with multiple dependencies on data and usage of data.
 Any time a new requirement/use case entered the analytical system, new lines of dependencies between users and data sources was created.
 This was of course not maintainable or scalable over time as new requirements and systems came in.

 The Associative Component

 So how do we handle these many to many relationships between Ingestion and access?
-We look how it is done in a data model!
-We create an associative component to handle the many to many dependencies.
-That is exactly the conclusion that people like Barry Devlin, Bill Inmon and more came up with in the beginning of the 90’s.
+We look how it is done in a data model, where we add an associative component when there is a many to many relationship.
+That is exactly the conclusion that a lot of people came up with in the of the 1990’s.

 Figure 4: Analytical System Architecture – the associative component

 Now the definition of that associative component is the important part on how to build an analytical system.
 Bill Inmon gave us that definition in the early 90’s and it still stands.

 “a subject oriented, integrated, nonvolatile, time variant collection of data in support of management’s decisions”

 In the next part of this blog series I will describe my view on what the definition means and why it is so important if you want to build an Analytical System that will be maintainable and scalable over a long-time frame.